 The 'Picture This' resource, for Key Stage 4 pupils, seeks to educate young people about the consequences of sexting.

 NASUWT survey results

 Teaching union NASUWT has released the findings from its latest survey into social media abuse and misuse within schools.
 The survey looked at social media use within the last 12 months.

-Detailed information for a range of online safety topics such as downloading, sexting, social networking, gaming and grooming.
+Detailed information on a range of key online safety topics including sexting, grooming and social media.